ritaturk/xenko-docs/manual/getting-started/create-a-script.md

    A new class is added to your game.

-4. Open the class that you have created.
-Make the script public and derive the new class from either AsyncScript or SyncScript manually and implement the needed abstract method(s).
+4. Open the script file that you have created.
+Make the script is public and derive the new class from either AsyncScript or SyncScript manually and implement the needed abstract method(s).
 Here is an example of what your script might look like when you've done that:

 ```
 	using System;